juusoi/arpa/README.md

 ## Idea

-This is a project for me to learn JS
+This is a project for me to learn TS

 ## Key concept